 So when you buy a wedge of cheese, it's been cut from the wheel like a slice of pie, in order to provide a taste of the entire radius of the wheel.
 That pointed tip was once that delicious, unique center of the cheese, and when you slice it off, you're basically turning to your fellow diners and saying, Hey, screw you!
 Instead, slice along the edge, maintaining the wedge's triangular shape and enjoying the full range of the cheese's flavor, from center to rind.
-That said, the precise approach to doing so varies from cheese to cheese—this is a great quick-reference sheet for pretty much every variety you're likely to encounter.
+That said, the precise approach to doing so varies from cheese to cheese.

 7. Thou shalt not violate the brie

 Hands down my biggest pet peeve is spotting a gorgeous wedge of brie across a room and arriving to find a mere shell of rind.
 Not only does it disappoint me and totally violate commandment number six, but I actually think it's kinda gross, like I've been left to dig around in someone else's trash.